hugo-next/hugo-theme-next-starter/README.md

 Use `hugo` command to build site's static files, and deploy them into Web server just like `Nginx` and so on.
 Or you can enable `Github Page` function when you commit your local things there will build static files by automatic, more info:[Github Pages](https://pages.github.com/).

+> **Note**
+> Please relpace actual parameter's value in `config/_default/params.yaml` config file before deploy, such as comment, analytis, share and so on.

 ## 📜 License

 [MIT License](LICENSE)